-For highway towing the PowerTower shall be in the complete forward (towing) position and all canvas shall be in their dedicated boots.
-See photo below.
-Cockpit mats shall be rolled up and stored in a dedicated cockpit locker.
+For highway towing the PowerTower shall be in the complete forward position and all canvas shall be in their dedicated boots.
+All attached canvas bow hardware shall be checked for tightness before and after towing.
+Cockpit carpet shall be rolled up and stored in a dedicated cockpit locker.